 We have exercises for rehabilitation of specific injuries such as Carpal Tunnel Syndrome.
 We also have general wrist and hand exercises below.
-Select from the articles below to view videos and coaching tips on these wrist and hand rehabilitation exercises.
+Select from the articles below to view videos and coaching tips on this wrist and hand rehabilitation exercises.

 Assisted Supinator Stretch

 This stretch requires the help of a partner or therapist to stretch the muscles which supinate the wrist (turn the hand over).

 - The patient is in a relaxed position with the upper arm supported.

 - The therapist fully pronates the hand (so the palm faces down) to stretch and lengthen the supinator muscles.

 - A mild stretch may be felt in the wrist and forearm.

 - This position can be held for up to a minute, provided it does not cause pain.

 - Doing this exercise with the elbow bent reduces the stretch on the Biceps muscle to focus on supinator.